ssakiz/gke_sample/README.md

    <a href="https://console.cloud.google.com/cloudshell" target="_blank">Cloud Shell</a>
    provides an environment with these tools preinstalled.

-For each step below, run the command in a terminal window.

 ## Step 1: Create a GCP project called "gke-demo".